bongiozzo/musica_mustdie/output/band_porcupinetree.md

 # Porcupine Tree

-Дискография
+## Дискография

-"On the Sunday of life" 1987, Progressive
+### "On the Sunday of life" 1987, Progressive

+01 Music For The Dead
+02 Jupiter Island
+03 Third Eye Surfer
+04 On The Sunday Of Life
+05 The Nostalgia Factory
+06 Space Transmission
+07 Message From A Self-Destructing Turnip
+08 Radioactive Toy
+09 Nine Cats
+10 Hymn
+11 Footprints
+12 Linton Samuel Dawson
+13 And The Swallows Dance Above The Sun
+14 Queen Quotes Crowley
+15 No Luck With Rabbits
+16 Begonia Seduction Scene
+17 This Long Silence

-"Up the downstair" 1993, Progressive
+### "Up the downstair" 1993, Progressive

+CD 1:

+01 What You Are Listening To ...
+02 Synesthesia
+03 Monuments Burn Into Moments
+04 Always Never
+05 Up The Downstair
+06 Not Beautiful Anymore
+07 Siren
+08 Small Fish
+09 Burning Sky
+10 Fadeaway

+CD 2:

+01 Cloud Zero
+02 The Joke's On You
+03 Navigator
+04 Rainy Taxi
+05 Yellow Hedgerow Dreamscape

-"The sky moves sideways" 1995, Progressive
+### "The sky moves sideways" 1995, Progressive

-"Coma divine/ Recorded live in Rome (2CD)" 1999, Progressive "Voyage 34" 2000, Progressive
+### "Coma divine/ Recorded live in Rome (2CD)" 1999, Progressive

+Disc 1
+Bornlivedieintro (1.25)
+Signify (5.29)
+Waiting Phase One (4.26)
+Waiting Phase Two (5.23)
+The Sky Moves Sideways (12.40)
+Dislocated Day (6.35)
+The Sleep of No Dreaming (5.19)
+Moonloop (11.50)

+Disc 2
+Up the Downstair (7.40)
+The Moon Touches Your Shoulder (5.05)
+Always Never (5.41)
+Is...Not (6.09)
+Radioactive Toy (15.26)
+Not Beautiful Anymore (9.43)

+### "Voyage 34" 2000, Progressive

+1. Voyage 34 Phase I
+2. Voyage 34 Phase II
+3. Voyage 34 Phase III - (Astralasia remix)
+4. Voyage 34 Phase IV - (remix)

-"Signify" 2004, Progressive
+### "Signify" 2004, Progressive

+Bornlivedie (1.46)
+Signify (3.26)
+The Sleep of No Dreaming (5.24)
+Pagan (1.38)
+Waiting - Phase One (4.24)
+Waiting - Phase Two (6.16)
+Sever (5.30)
+Idiot Prayer (7.37)
+Every Home is Wired (5.08)
+Intermediate Jesus (7.29)
+"Light Mass Prayers" (4.28)
+Dark Matter (8.52)

-"Fear of a Blank Planet" 2007, Progressive
+### "Fear of a Blank Planet" 2007, Progressive

+1. Fear of a Blank Planet (7.28)
+2. My Ashes (5.07)
+3. Anesthetize (17.42)
+4. Sentimental (5.26)
+5. Way Out of Here (7.37)
+6. Sleep Together (7.28)

 ## Отношения с другими группами